-We have shown that all moderate to large-size rockslides in this study could in principle be detected with a STA/LTA coincidence detector which is widely used by e.g. seismological observatories and generally serves as a fast algorithm to screen datasets for events.
-However, STA/LTA detectors need to be balanced between sensitivity and rate of false alarms.
-While the STA/LTA settings reported above do safely detect all of our events we did not check how many false alarms would be introduced if a continuous data stream was analyzed (we cut the data to eight minutes around the events).
-However, the STA/LTA triggering threshold level of 4.0 used in this study is commonly used for averagely quiet sites (Trnkoczy, 2012).
-Increasing the number of stations needed for a positive result can in case be used to lower the false alarm rate.
+We have shown that all moderate- to large-sized rockslides in this study could in principle be detected with an STA / LTA coincidence detector that is widely used by, e.g., seismological observatories and generally serves as a fast algorithm to screen datasets for events.
+However, STA / LTA detectors need to be balanced between sensitivity and the rate of false alarms.
+While the STA / LTA settings reported above safely detect all of our events we did not check how many false alarms would be introduced if a continuous data stream was analyzed (we cut the data to 8 min around the events).
+However, the STA / LTA triggering threshold level of 4.0 used in this study is commonly used for sites that are quiet on average (Trnkoczy, 2012).
+Increasing the number of stations needed for a positive result can in this case be used to lower the false alarm rate.
 Generally, there are more sensitive yet sometimes more computationally intensive algorithms to detect events in continuous seismic data.
-Dammeier et al. (2016) demonstrate how alpine rockslides can be automatically detected on regional networks using Hidden Markov Models, which allows to simultaneously detect and classify mass movements within seismic records.
-Manconi et al. (2016) report that the predictive multi-band detector FilterPicker (Lomax et al., 2012) is suitable to detect and phase-pick emergent seismic signals of rockslides.
-Lassie is a stack-and-delay based coherence detector to find and locate events at the same time (Lopez Comino et al., 2017; Heimann et al., 2018) and may also be applicable to rockslide signals.
-Soubestre et al. (2018)

-demonstrate how coherent volcanic tremor signals can be detected and classified on a regional seismic network based on network covariance matrices.
-Since rockslide signals in several aspects resemble tremor signals (emergent onset, long duration, frequency content) this concept might as well be applicable to rockslide detection.
+Dammeier et al. (2016) demonstrate how alpine rockslides can be automatically detected on regional networks using hidden Markov models, which allows us to simultaneously detect and classify mass movements within seismic records.
+Manconi et al. (2016) report that the predictive multi-band detector Filter-Picker (Lomax et al., 2012) is suitable to detect and phasepick emergent seismic signals of rockslides.
+Lassie is a stackand-delay-based coherence detector to find and locate events at the same time (Lopez Comino et al., 2017; Heimann et al., 2018) and may also be applicable to rockslide signals.
+Soubestre et al. (2018) demonstrate how coherent volcanic tremor signals can be detected and classified on a regional seismic network based on network covariance matrices.
+Since rockslide signals in several aspects resemble tremor signals (emergent onset, long duration, frequency content) this concept might also be applicable to rockslide detection.
 Template matching and subspace detectors (Maceira et al., 2010) are commonly used for earthquake and tremor detection, but we speculate that such methods may not be suitable for rockslide detection, as for every event waveforms are highly individual because of the complexity and variability in source mechanisms.

-Kurtosis picker performance & location accuracy
+Kurtosis picker performance and location accuracy